Dealing with Different Renter Personality Types

 You can probably guess what kind of personality traits lambs possess.
 They are caring.
 They like to please people.
 And they definitely avoid conflict!
 Be calm and gentle.

 Choose your actions and words wisely.
-Don’t be pushy or forceful, because lambs will retreat if frightened.
+Don’t be pushy or forceful because lambs will retreat if frightened.
 If you’re naturally a loud person (Bulls!
 Tigers!), make a conscious effort to lower your voice.
 Create a coaching and encouraging atmosphere if you sense any anxiety from a lamb.
 Take an emotional approach.

 Lambs are often concerned with the bigger picture and how it affects everyone else.
 Therefore, it’s not normally about the floor plans, price, and amenities with these individuals–but instead how it makes them feel.

 Build a trusting relationship.
 Lambs trust others’ opinions, so make sure they trust you.
 While it’s hard to build trust right off the bat, there are a few things you can do to help it along.
-Respect their time, meaning respond quickly to emails or phone call and keep appointments.
-Be genuine, honest and transparent.
+Respect their time, meaning respond quickly to emails or phone calls and keep appointments.
+Be genuine, honest, and transparent.
 Deliver what you say you’re going to.
 Listen for pain points and reassure the lamb in any way you can.

-Positive, fun-loving and outgoing.
+Positive, fun-loving, and outgoing.
 They are expressive and energetic.
 If you are a tiger, then you are what people refer to as “an extrovert.”
 They get excited easily, feel confident, and are optimistic.
 Sometimes they tend to be impulsive – which can be both a good and bad thing in the leasing industry.
 Tigers sound pretty fun, right?